-- Avoid giving your child over-the-counter anti-diarrheal medications, unless advised by your doctor.
-They can make it harder for your child's body to eliminate the virus.
+- Avoid giving your child store-bought anti-diarrheal medications, unless advised by your doctor.
+They can make it harder for your child's body to get rid of the virus.

-If you have a sick infant, let your baby's stomach rest for 15 to 20 minutes after vomiting or a bout of diarrhea, then offer small amounts of liquid.
+If you have a sick infant, let your baby's stomach rest for 15-20 minutes after vomiting or a bout of diarrhea, then offer small amounts of liquid.
 If you're breast-feeding, let your baby nurse.
 If your baby is bottle-fed, offer a small amount of an oral rehydration solution or regular formula.
 Don't dilute your baby's already-prepared formula.

 Preparing for your appointment

-If you or your child needs to see a doctor, you'll likely see your health care provider first.
+If you or your child needs to see a doctor, you'll likely see your doctor first.
 If there are questions about the diagnosis, your doctor may refer you to an infectious disease specialist.

 What you can do